Bank of Scotland Contractor Mortgages - Help and FAQs

 Here at LENDERmonitor we receive regular similar questions from visitors enquiring about whether Bank of Scotland offer contractor mortgages.
 We collated some of the more common contractor mortgage questions but if you have any specific questions about Bank of Scotland and contractor mortgages please complete our enquiry form and we see if we can arrange for an expert to contact you directly.

-What criteria does a mortgage lender (for example Bank of Scotland) adopt to categorise a borrower as a contractor or self-employed.
-For instance does one have to own over a particular percentage of a business?
+What criteria does a mortgage lender (for example Bank of Scotland) adopt to class someone as a contractor or self-employed.
+For instance does one have to own over a particular percentage of a company?

-Notwithstanding that I am a contractor (freelance journalist) do I really need to have three years of accounts in order to apply for a mortgage with lend?
+Notwithstanding that I am a contractor (IT consultant) do I really need to have three years of accounts in order to apply for a mortgage with lend?
 Do Bank of Scotland even grant mortgages to contactors ?

 Find out how to order your redemption statement request from Bank of Scotland